jschreuder/Middle/README.md

 No framework rewrites, no breaking changes, no security debt.

 ### **A Framework You'll Never Replace for Security**
 Traditional frameworks become security liabilities over time—their monolithic nature means security updates can break your application.
-Middle's architectural approach eliminates this problem entirely.
+Middle's architectural approach minimizes this problem.
 Security is handled by focused libraries that update independently, while your business logic remains protected behind stable interfaces.

 **The result:** A framework with virtually no inherent security vulnerabilities and a security posture that improves over time as underlying libraries mature.